Learning About Soaring and CSA

 The instructor can teach you the mechanics of flying the aircraft in just a few lessons.
 But don't be led too quickly into thinking that you have learned all there is to know.
 Learning to soar is a series of steps and plateaus.
 How high on that ladder you wish to climb is up to you.
 Some pilots are content, at least for a while, to soar around an airport.

 Others find exhilaration and satisfaction in cross-country flight and ultimately in competing with other pilots.
-Learning while flying is fun; a fine balance of determination, flexibility and much practice is necessary to gain the proficiency and skills you will need to get the most out of your sailplane and your rating.
+Learning while flying is fun; a fine balance of determination, flexibility and practice is necessary to gain the proficiency and skills you will need to get the most out of your sailplane and your rating.

 Student Pilot